Intro

 There are multiple ways of doing it, and I tried to include the most common in the shader.

-The behaviour of the shader is different depending wheter or not you have enabled the alpha erosion
+The behaviour of the shader is different depending wheter or not you have enabled the alpha erosion property, which is on by default.

-variable, which is assigned through the process shader with either a single color, or using a color gradient texture.
+The behaviour of the alpha is driven by the COLOR variable, which is assigned through the process shader with either a single color, or using a color gradient texture.

 From left to right, alpha erosion with low smoothness, alpha erossion with high smoothness, no alpha erosion.